Lakatrazz/Fusion-Lists/README.md

 Remotely fetched lists for the [Fusion multiplayer mod](https://github.com/Lakatrazz/BONELAB-Fusion).

 ## Global Ban List
-The Global Ban List is contained at [globalBans.json](globalBans.json).
+The Global Ban List is located at [globalBans.json](globalBans.json).
 It contains the following information in json format:
 - Username
 - Reason
 - Games